Wolfhart Pannenberg: Life and career

 Pannenberg was born on 2 October 1928 in Stettin, Germany, now Szczecin, Poland.
 He was baptized as an infant into the Evangelical (Lutheran) Church, but otherwise had virtually no contact with the church in his early years.
 At about the age of sixteen, however, he had an intensely religious experience he later called his "light experience".
 Seeking to understand this experience, he began to search through the works of great philosophers and religious thinkers.
 A high school literature teacher who had been a part of the Confessing Church during the Second World War encouraged him to take a hard look at Christianity, which resulted in Pannenberg's "intellectual conversion", in which he concluded that Christianity was the best available religious option.
 This propelled him into his vocation as a theologian.

-Pannenberg studied in Berlin, Göttingen, Heidelberg, and Basel.
-In Basel, Pannenberg studied under Karl Barth.
-His doctoral thesis at Heidelberg was on Edmund Schlink's views on predestination in the works of Duns Scotus, which he submitted in 1953 and published a year later.
+Pannenberg studied at the Humboldt University of Berlin, the University of Göttingen, Heidelberg University, and the University of Basel.
+At the University of Basel, Pannenberg studied under Karl Barth.
+His doctoral thesis at Heidelberg University was on Edmund Schlink's views on predestination in the works of Duns Scotus, which he submitted in 1953 and published a year later.
 His Habilitationsschrift in 1955 dealt with the relationship between analogy and revelation, especially the concept of analogy in the teaching of God's knowledge.